 These days, a DVD (short for digital versatile disc) may seem like retro technology and something that most people have left behind in favor of a small company called Netflix.
 But back in 1993, the year this word was first used, these discs were brand new and ready to take over where VHS tapes left off.

 Wrinkles became a thing of the past when Botox hit the scene in the mid-'90s.
 According to Merriam-Webster, the word is used to refer to "a preparation of botulinum toxin."
-And for some more natural ways to look your best, check out the 100 Anti-Aging Secrets for Looking and Feeling Younger Than Ever.
+And for some more natural ways to look your best, check out the 13 Shockingly Simple Ways to Slow the Aging Process, Backed by Science.

 LASIK became a popular word—and vision-correcting procedure—around the same time as Botox in 1994.
 However, laser eye surgery (aka laser-assisted in situ keratomileuses) was being performed even earlier than 1994, and between 1991 and 2016, more than 40 million procedures were completed.

 In recent years, those who were willing to make savvy—and yet sometimes risky—financial moves have made buckets of money with cryptocurrencies such as bitcoin.
 But if you tried to discuss digital currencies with anyone in the early '90s, you might've been met with confusion.
 That's because the first time this word was used was in 1990, although virtual bitcoin didn't hit the mainstream until 2014, according to Merriam-Webster.